 - 8.1 All access roads for Fire Brigade appliances should be kept clear of any obstructions.
-It may, however, be considered necessary to restrict unauthorised entry and various arrangements are set out below. - 8.2 Before any obstructions are installed the proposed arrangements should be advised to the local LFB fire safety team who can liaise with the local fire station as necessary,
+It may, however, be considered necessary to restrict unauthorised entry and various arrangements are set out below. - 8.2 Before any obstructions are installed the proposed arrangements should be agreed with the Traffic Liaison Officer who can be contacted through at the LFB's local borough Fire & Community Safety Centre.